perry-mitchell/perrymitchell.net/src/posts/2013-05-28-twitter-bootstrap-google-code-prettify/index.md

 layout: post
 title: Twitter bootstrap with Google's code prettify
-excerpt: If you're like me, love bootstrap, and love programming, you may end up with a similar situation to ...
+excerpt: If you're like me, love bootstrap, and love programming, you may end up with a similar situation to me.
+This site runs google's code prettifier on top...
+slug: twitter-bootstrap-google-code-prettify
+permalink: article/twitter-bootstrap-google-code-prettify/index.html
 date: 2013-05-28
 updatedDate: 2013-05-28
 tags: